ucsdwcsng/SlimeVR-Tracker-ESP_IMU-Wrangler/README.md

 PIN_SPI_MISO (int)
 PIN_SPI_MOSI (int)
 ```
 `USE_SPI_IMU` defines whether to use the SPI protocol to communicate with the BNO085.
-If you do not want to use SPI and instead use I2C for adatability reasons, you can se this to `false`.
+If you do not want to use SPI and instead use I2C for adaptability reasons, you can set this to `false`.
 Otherwise, to use SPI, this must be `true`.

 For SPI to work, you must set 6 pins defining SPI parameters.
 These are `CS`, `WAK`, `RST`, `CLK`, `MISO`, and `MOSI`.
 On an ESP32, these are defined on the pins specified in the `defines.h` file.
 If they are different, set them accordingly.